School

 Workshop visit

-Come and return to the museum!
-Thanks to this two-session workshop-visit, students take an in-depth look at the works and strengthen their links with the museum's collections.
-A workshop is developed over a longer period of time, giving the opportunity to experiment and create a richer visual arts production with the mediators.
+The museum again!
+Thanks to this two-session workshop-visit, students gain an in-depth understanding of the works and strengthen their links with the museum's collections.
+A workshop is developed over the course of the visit, giving students the opportunity to experiment and create a richer visual arts production with the mediators.
 The workshop-visit takes place over two 2-hour sessions, spread over two consecutive weeks.
+The class is divided into two groups, alternating between discovering the paintings and creating art in the workshop.
+Each group is supervised by a mediator.

 Emotions